ernestum/data-samples-printer/README.md

 ---

-Don't be just mean and standart, print histograms as unicode instead!
+> Don't be just mean and standard, print histograms as unicode instead!

+> This project is inspired by [sparklines](https://en.wikipedia.org/wiki/Sparkline) but works for any kind of data samples that can be represented as a histogram.

+> Did you ever enjoy being graded by a single number?
+No?
+Then why do you do it to your data?

 ## Installation